Skip to main content

 Maintaining a stable internal temperature is a complex biological process orchestrated by the brain’s central thermostat.

 Estrogen, a potent signaling molecule, plays a substantial role in this thermoregulatory symphony.
 Its influence extends beyond reproductive health, affecting numerous physiological processes, including the delicate balance of body temperature.
-As estrogen levels fluctuate or decline, particularly during periods of significant hormonal transition, the hypothalamic set point can become dysregulated.
+As fluctuate or decline, particularly during periods of significant hormonal transition, the hypothalamic set point can become dysregulated.
 This alteration can lead to the familiar sensations of heat intolerance or sudden warmth, often described as vasomotor symptoms.

 Understanding Hormonal Influence on Temperature